-- Possible large increase of esafe if many students using laptops. - Jwild has laptop and phone - Smoothwall have DSL number - Jwild will ring parents for high alert concerns and log on CPOMS - Jwild would email parents of lower concerns and ask they discuss with daughter.
+- Possible large increase of esafe if many students using laptops. - · Wellbeing co-ordinator has laptop and phone - Wellbeing co-ordinator have DSL number - Wellbeing co-ordinator will ring parents for high alert concerns and log on CPOMS - Wellbeing co-ordinator would email parents of lower concerns and ask they discuss with daughter.
 Will log action on CPOMS - A summary of this will be presented at the Safeguarding meeting weekly.